foreverLoveWisdom/foreverLoveWisdom/README.md

 Ruby on Rails is **built on top of** Ruby, and I **enjoy** Ruby, so you can understand **how much I want Ruby on Rails**. 🤩

 ### 🤔💻🔨 How I approach software engineer
 As a software engineer, I believe in a 🔄 **constantly evolving** approach to learning and growth.
 I am committed to 🤔 **staying curious and open** to new technologies and techniques, always looking for ways to enhance my skills and understanding.
 When facing challenges or seeking advice, I 👥  **prioritize solutions that benefit my team and organization**.
 I am 🎉 passionate about writing code that is **simple, readable, and easy to maintain and modify**, understanding the importance of 🌱 **sustainability and scalability**.
-Finally, I acknowledge that 🌊 **change is a constant in software engineering and in life**, and I am ready to adapt and evolve as needed to stay ahead of the curve.
+Finally, I acknowledge that 🌊 **change is a constant in software engineering and in life**, and I am ready to adapt and evolve as needed to stay ahead of the curve 🏃‍♂️📈🔄

 ### 📚🧑‍💻🎓 My Skills
 - **Quick learning, adapting** to new technologies, teams, and organizations 🚀